 People judge the quality of a website in just few seconds and a second impression is something absent on Internet.
 In conclusion, a website must be eye-catching else, it would be nothing more than a big failure.

-Header can become a great help in presenting the essential data to the user quickly and providing positive user experience via clear navigation.
+The header can become a great help in presenting the essential data to the user quickly and providing a positive user experience via clear navigation.
 However, that doesn’t mean that every website needs a header.
 There are many creative solutions providing designs applying typical header functionality in other zones of the layout.
 Every case of website design needs analysis and research of the target audience for the product or service.

-According to everything mentioned above, it’s easy to understand that footer is the lower (bottom) part of the web page.
+According to everything mentioned above, it’s easy to understand that the footer is the lower (bottom) part of the web page.
 Footer usually becomes a marker of the end of a webpage.
 Also, being one more zone of global website navigation, in most cases, footer provides the additional field for useful links and data.